Affiliate links on Android Authority may earn us a commission. Learn more.

 Android 12L FAQs

-Other devices may get it depending on the manufacturer but we don’t have any concrete release dates yet.
+Devices from Samsung, Lenovo, and Microsoft will also get Android 12L but we don’t have any concrete release dates yet.
 The Pixel 4 XL is a notable omission, though this could change.
-Also, we assume the Lenovo P12 Pro is getting it as well since it is eligible for the developer preview when it launches.